openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 ####################################################

 EdX transfers course data to the data czars at our partner institutions in regularly generated data packages.
-Data packages are delivered to a single contact at each university, referred to as the "data czar".
+Data packages can only be accessed by a single contact at each university, referred to as the "data czar".

 The data czar who is selected at each institution sets up encryption "keys" for securely transferring files from edX to the partner institution.
 Meanwhile,